Everything You Need to Do for Your New Tattoo

 - Gently massage the tattoo as you wash it, then rinse it fully clean and lightly blot it dry with a clean cotton towel or clean paper towel.

-- Let your tattoo air dry for a few minutes, then apply a small amount of Ora's Tattoo Salve (available at our studio).
+Let your tattoo air dry for a few minutes, then apply a small amount of Ora's Tattoo Salve (available at our st

 - Remember, just a small amount: Your tattoo should not feel wet.